TypeScript Crashcourse

 };

-Object below is not a person because age is not a number and there is no move function.
+Object below is not a person because age is not a number and there is no move

 let invalidPerson: Person = {